thiagomajesk/battler/README.md

 # Battler

 An experimental CTB battler implementation using Elixir.
+Read the post: [How I created a JRPG battler with Elixir](https://thiagomajesk.github.io/posts/2024-04-27-how-i-created-a-jrpg-battler-with-elixir/).

 ![](battler-demo.gif)